TayChak/Bootstrap/README.md

 Variable width content
 Use col-{breakpoint}-auto classes to size columns based on the natural width of their content.

-1 of 3
-Variable width content
-3 of 3
-1 of 3
-Variable width content
-3 of 3
-Copy
 <div class="container">
   <div class="row justify-content-md-center">
     <div class="col col-lg-2">